 - College/University Brochure/Presentation

 - Disaster PowerPoint/Presentation

 Twenty-Book Challenge: We have developed a reading program to ensure that students are reading on their own.
-Students in my gifted/advanced classes are asked to read the equivalent of at least five books each nine weeks (the books we read in class will count for this but students must wait until we have finished the novels to use them for the Twenty-Book Challenge) and either take an AR Test, earning a 70% or above, or write a response for each.
-Students will receive a test grade for me each nine weeks for this assignment and also be rewarded by Mrs. Mitchell, our media specialist, for meeting this goal.
+Students in my gifted/advanced classes are asked to read the equivalent of at least five books each nine weeks (the books we read in class will count for this but students must wait until we have finished the novels to use them for the Twenty-Book Challenge) and write a response for each.
+This is an extra credit grade for me and students are also rewarded by Mrs. Mitchell, our media specialist, for meeting this goal.